 Synology DS918+ or DS1019+ NAS, Which is better?

 Better is an incredibly relative term.
 One persons ‘perfect’ is another persons ‘annoying’.
 Here is each way to measure it:

 If you want to know which is best for storage, then definitely the DS1019+.
 It is more than just an additional HDD/SSD Bay meaning bigger overall capacity.
 The more bays you have to mean that you will have more storage after a RAID 6 or SHR-2.
 Likewise, more bays means you can populate a NAS with smaller drives and often get the same overall capacity as a smaller box with bigger expensive drives (before and after RAID).
 Both the DS918+ and the DS1019+ have NVMe slots built into their base for excellent caching options.

 There is almost no difference in terms of processing and output between these two.
-They have the same CPU and Memory Options.
+They have the same CPU and Memory Options, however, the newer DS1019+ arrives with 8GB by default.
 Likewise, both have dual fans, dual USB 3.0, expandable with the DX517, hot swap bays and all the same features and functionality of the DSM 6.2 software.
 So in terms of power, there is barely anything in it at all!